nabeelmumtaz92/ReturnIt/GOOGLE_PLAY_DEPLOYMENT_READY.md

-# 🚀 Returnly Driver App - Google Play Store Ready for Launch!
+# 🚀 ReturnIt Driver App - Google Play Store Ready for Launch!

 ## ✅ Current Status: DEPLOYMENT READY

-Your Returnly Driver mobile app is fully configured and ready for Google Play Store deployment.
+Your ReturnIt Driver mobile app is fully configured and ready for Google Play Store deployment.
 All required files and configurations are in place.

 ## 📱 App Details
 - **App Name**: Returnly Driver